 I realize I’m mindlessly harmonizing along with the woman, as we wait for the seats to fill up.
 It’s soothing.
-I suppose there will be much more of that in the future.

 The dead have been coming back.
 “There’s a simple solution, for us all to be, for earth to survive.
 Join us.
 Die, and be like us,” they beckon.